YA Book Club Favorites

 You'd Be Home Now By Kathleen Glasgow

-From the New York Times bestselling author of Girl in Pieces comes a stunning novel that Vanity Fair calls “impossibly moving” and “suffused with light”.
+NEW YORK TIMES BESTSELLER • From the critically acclaimed author of Girl in Pieces comes a stunning novel that Vanity Fair calls “impossibly moving” and “suffused with light”.
 In this raw, deeply personal story, a teenaged girl struggles to find herself amidst the fallout of her brother's addiction in a town ravaged by the opioid crisis.

 For all of Emory's life she's been told who she is.
 In town she's the rich one--the great-great-granddaughter of the mill's founder.
 At school she's hot Maddie Ward's younger sister.
 And at home, she's the good one, her stoner older brother Joey's babysitter.
 Everything was turned on its head, though, when she and Joey were in the car accident that killed Candy MontClaire.
 The car accident that revealed just how bad Joey's drug habit was.